Strategic Planning, Mission, Goals, and Objectives

 e.
 Actively engage faculty and staff in the ongoing development and governance of the school and university.

 f.
-Maintain technological resources that support research/creative activities, teaching, service and community engagement.
+Adopt and maintain innovative technological resources that support research and creative activities, teaching, service and community engagement.

 g.
-Maintain a physical learning environment to support research/creative activities, teaching, service and community engagement.
+Maintain physical learning environments that support research and creative activities, teaching, service, and community engagement.

 Educate and prepare the next generation of researchers, teachers, and practitioners to effectively meet the public health-related needs of individuals and communities.

 a.
 Offer curricula that promote integrated multidisciplinary approaches to public health.